 No one, I think, questions the aspiration for Marxism to be a form of emancipatory critical theory.
 But many people are skeptical of its scientific pretensions, or even more strongly, reject the desirability of seeing it as "science".
 Many people argue that the claim to science underwrites the authoritarian tendencies of some Marxist-inspired political parties and (even more seriously) states to claim to know what is in the interests of the masses and impose that vision on the society.
-While it has at times been the case that repression and authoritarian domination have been defended on scientific grounds, authoritarian absolutism is actually the antithesis of science.
-Scientific knowledge depends on open debate, continual revision, continual self-skepticism.
-In a sense science is fundamentally democratic in the sense that it is based on the cultural norm of arguments being won by the best arguments and evidence, not force and bullying.
+While it has at times been the case that repression and authoritarian domination have been defended using claims that were labeled scientific, authoritarian absolutism is actually the antithesis of science.
+Scientific knowledge depends on open debate, continual revision, continual skepticism.
+Or to say it another way: science is fundamentally democratic in the sense that it is based on the cultural norm of arguments being won by the best arguments and evidence, not force and bullying.
+Science is a privileged form of knowledge in some contexts because of its commitment to provisionality.